Distributed Automotive SOA Service for Automotive Infrastructure

 Automotive Security as a Service

-A unique feature of the GuardKnox SOA Platform is its patented Communication Lockdown™ approach for providing holistic vehicle cybersecurity.
+A unique feature of the GuardKnox Automotive SOA Stack is its patented Communication Lockdown™ approach for providing holistic vehicle cybersecurity.
 Using the vehicle’s communications matrix and OEM’s specifications of the vehicle, GuardKnox builds a state machine that is used to inspect activity on three layers to ensure that if the external vehicle network is compromised by a message from the vehicle’s external connectivity, the internal vehicle network remains fully protected from the propagation of malicious activity.

 Centralized Reusable Services